The Brewlander Brewery Tour: 2 Hours Inside an Amazing Singapore Craft Brewery

 As for the programme proper, it starts with the staff introducing themselves (we got Peishi and YQ), the company’s short history and the beer brewing process.
 The latter two with the help of a presentation on a TV screen.
 No, you won’t find elaborate museum props and interactive displays like those at the Tiger or Heineken breweries–not when the beer speaks for itself the moment you taste it.

 If you wonder how it gained that step up, the answer is in the samples of malted grains and hop pellets on your table.
 They don’t make nice snacks in that form (just ask for more crackers and nuts if you finish them) but do give them a distant, gentle sniff.
 They may look similar to Tiger’s and Heineken’s samples, but you won’t get the Citra T90 hop pellets’ intensity of aroma in a generic mass-market beer.
-That also happens to make it a handy COVID test kit.
+That also happens to make it a handy COVID smell test.

 Inside the Brewlander brewery